-The starting point for generating detailed reaction mechanisms is knowing the reaction rate coefficients of the basic reactions on which simulation of a chemical kinetic system is based.
-The aim of experiments into elementary kinetic reactions and reaction systems, e.g. behind shock waves, and of quantum chemical computations, is to describe how the rate coefficient k is dependent on temperature k = k(T) or on temperature and pressure k = k(T, p) within the relevant parameter range.
+Studying key elementary reactions in the kinetics in fuel pyrolysis and oxidation, enables the description of the formation and destruction pathways of pollutants, such as CO, NOx, UHCs, soot precursors (PAHs) and soot.
+The prerequisite for generating detailed chemical-kinetic reaction mechanisms is the knowledge of the elementary reactions and their reaction rate coefficients the simulation of a chemical kinetic system is based on.
+The goal of experiments in the field of elementary kinetic reactions, e.g. behind shock waves, and of quantum chemical computations, is to describe how the rate coefficient k is dependent on temperature, k = k(T), or on temperature and pressure, k = k(T, p), within the relevant parameter range.